Channel

 aimrt_channel_context_type_t

-is an enumeration type that defines the context type, with specific values being AIMRT_CHANNEL_PUBLISHER_CONTEXT
+is an enumeration type that defines the context type.
+The specific values are AIMRT_CHANNEL_PUBLISHER_CONTEXT

 or AIMRT_CHANNEL_SUBSCRIBER_CONTEXT

-, indicating whether it is a publisher or subscriber context.## Usage Example
+, indicating whether this is a publisher or subscriber context.## Usage Examples

-Here is an example of using AimRT Python for Publish, obtaining the CoreRef
+Below is an example of using AimRT Python to Publish, obtaining the CoreRef

-handle through the Create Module approach.
-If the CoreRef
+handle via the Create Module approach.
+If you are using the Module

 import aimrt_py